micah-williamson/adskip/README.md

 # YoutubeAdSkip

-Automatically mutes youtube ads as soon as they appear and skips them as soon as possible.
-As of writing there is some bug on youtube which means skip does not need to wait 5s and will happen near- immediately.
+Automatically mutes youtube ads as soon as they appear.
+Skips ads within 1s of them appearing (regardless of countdown).
+**UPDATE**: Now works on traditionally unskippable ads.

-If you are using **Firefox** you can install the addons from: https://addons.mozilla.org/en-US/developers/addon/youtubeadskip/edit
+If you are using **Firefox** you can install the addons from: https://addons.mozilla.org/en-US/firefox/addon/youtubeadskip/

 If you are using **Chrome** my extension submission was not approved.
 You can install the extension by downloading the latest zip in the releases dir, open chrome://extensions/ in chrome, and drag the